MAnitosik/minecraft-modpack/README.md

 - add "ViaFabricPlus" as it fixes multiplayer error (when you are the host)
 - add "Weskerson's 3D Items" and "[HMI] Gous's Hand Poses" as soon as weskerson fixes issues with HMI
 - use "Config Manager"
+- consider adding "Visual effects+" in the future when it updates, probably will need to delete "Angel's Weather"